 The State Building Code, MRC 2009, is the adopted Building Code for the City of Three Rivers.
 Building, plumbing, and mechanical applications are processed through the City of Three Rivers.
 Applications are available at City Hall, or online in our Building Department Forms folder (under “Forms and Ordinances”).
-Please contact Glenn Lindsey at SAFEbuilt (formerly Cornerstone Inspection Services) at: 269-729-9244 or visit www.cornerstonemi.net for more information.
+For quicker access to and more information on building permits for Three Rivers, please visit our building permits page <—new!
+If you have questions or need additional information, please contact Glenn Lindsey at SAFEbuilt (formerly Cornerstone Inspection Services) at: 269-729-9244 or visit www.cornerstonemi.net for more information.

 All permits for electrical work are issued by the State of Michigan.
 Applications are available at City Hall or online.

 The City is divided into use districts, “Zones”, and regulations are established in regard to location, construction alteration, and use of structures and land.
-For a copy of the “Unofficial” Zoning Map for the City of Three Rivers, click the map to the right.
+To view the city’s Zoning Map, click the map to the right.
 If you have any questions concerning a specific property, please contact the zoning administrator.